GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/PIPELINE_DEPLOYMENTS.md

 The Secured Data Warehouse module uses [VPC Service Controls](https://cloud.google.com/vpc-service-controls/docs/service-perimeters).

-The identity deploying the Dataflow job must be in the [access level](https://cloud.google.com/access-context-manager/docs/create-basic-access-level#members-example) of the perimeter.
+The identity deploying the Dataflow pipeline must be in the [access level](https://cloud.google.com/access-context-manager/docs/create-basic-access-level#members-example) of the perimeter.
 You can add it using the input `perimeter_additional_members` of the *Secured Data Warehouse Module*.

-To use a private template repository outside of the perimeter, the identity deploying the Dataflow job must be in a egress rule that allow the Dataflow templates to be fetched.
+To use a private template repository outside of the perimeter, the identity deploying the Dataflow pipeline must be in a *egress rule* that allows the Dataflow templates to be fetched.
 In the *Secured Data Warehouse Module* you configure it using the appropriated list below.

 - For the **confidential perimeter**, the identity needs to be added in the input `confidential_data_dataflow_deployer_identities` of the *Secured Data Warehouse Module*.
 - For the **data ingestion perimeter**, the identity needs to be added in the input `data_ingestion_dataflow_deployer_identities` of the *Secured Data Warehouse Module*.

+You also need to add the private template repository project to the *egress rule*.
+You must use the variable `sdx_project_number` to provide the *project number* of project.

+This version only supports one external project for both confidential and data ingestion templates.

 ## Requirements